Plastic Recycling – What’s Next for Takeback Schemes?

 Greyparrot has developed computer vision, AI sensors and software to assist smart bins and reverse vending machines to recognize materials, sorting and discarding non-recyclables and calculating the value accepted materials.
 In March 2019, Greyparrot was selected for Digital Catapult’s latest Machine Intelligence Garage accelerator cohort.

 In September 2019, Smarter Sorting, a developer of a data platform for sorting returned or unsold products, raised $12 million in a Series A round with investors US Ecology & RTP Ventures.
 Smarter Sorting’s platform uses AI and data from industry compliance experts to provide accurate classification for returned products, including reuse, recycling, and disposal instructions.
 Smarter Sorting technology is reducing waste and improving recycling rates.

 Although takeback schemes are promising, infrastructure to scale is limited, there are not enough players in this space offering reverse logistics services.
 Takeback schemes alone will not be enough to address the global plastics crisis.
 In order to make plastics truly circular, many actions need to take place.
 One of those is traceability.

-As with all supply chains, traceability provides buyers transparency of the materials they are purchasing and so can make accurate valuations of worth.
-Pioneer project HolyGrail, a partnership led by P&G together with Danone, Nestle, Pepsico, Veolia and many more, intends to improve sorting by implementing digital watermarks and chemical tracers.
+As with all supply chains, traceability provides buyers transparency into the materials they are purchasing and so can make accurate valuations of worth.
+Pioneer project HolyGrail, a partnership led by P&G together with Danone, Nestlé, Pepsico, Veolia and many more, intends to improve sorting by implementing digital watermarks and chemical tracers.
 This week P&G announced they will be trialing digital watermarks on its Unstoppable Fabric Fresheners and Lenoir fabric softener in Germany by October this year.